OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/log-analytics/log-analytics-itsmc-service-manager-script.md

 }

-Write-Host "Note: Please Configure Hybrid connection in hello Networking section of hello web application in Azure Portal toolink toohello on-premises system.`n"
+Write-Host "Note: Please Configure Hybrid connection in the Networking section of the web application in Azure Portal to link to the on-premises system.`n"
 Write-Host "App Details"
 Write-Host "============"
 Write-Host "App Name:"  $siteName